getbigbytes/bigbytesdb/src/meta/README.md

-# Bigbytes Meta
+# Bigbytesdb Meta

-Bigbytes Meta is a transactional metadata service.
+Bigbytesdb Meta is a transactional metadata service.

 - [`api`](./api/), the user level api interface exposed based on the KVApi implementation.
 - [`app`](./app/), defines meta data types used by meta-client application.